Sharing human stories of immigration and integration.

 "Welcome to Canada!"
 Now, how do you find a community?

 Originally from Syria, Abeer moved to the United Arab Emirates with her husband in search of better employment and life opportunities.
 Trained as an engineer in Syria, Abeer worked in UAE as an Engineering Assistant after a few months struggling to find work.
 She taught herself English at home, eventually becoming a teacher and receiving her teaching license.
 After the war broke out in Syria and she lost her home, Abeer and her family travelled to Canada where they sought asylum.
 Following three months in Toronto, they settled in Cobourg, building a new life for their family of four.
 Abeer shares her family’s story of living as immigrants in UAE, her final visit to Syria, her new life in Canada, and her job at the New Canadians Centre as a Youth Worker supporting newcomer youth.

 Themes: Refugee & Immigrant experiences; Syria; Motherhood; Supporting Immigrant Youth; Community

 3 Countries.
 5 Cities.
 11 Houses.
 A Journey in Redefining "Home" and "Belonging"

 Bhisham has been an immigrant for as long as he can remember.
 It was a defining part of his identity before he even realised it.
-Originally from Trinidad & Tobago, Bhisham lived in Guyana for 13 years before moving to Canada in 2013 to attend Trent University.
+Originally from Trinidad & Tobago, Bhisham lived in Guyana for 13 years before moving to Canada in 2013 to attend Trent University where he studied History and International Development.
 After taking a class in “Community Development” during his third year of university, Bhisham became engaged in a process of redefining what the concept of “home” means to him.
 Drawing on his experiences in 3 Countries.
 5 Cities.
 11 Houses. and his work at the New Canadians Centre as the Outreach Worker, Bhisham will share what home and belonging now means to him.